 Rodents are the most abundant and diverse order of living mammals in the world.
-With more than 2,200 species, they are found everywhere and our country is no exception with many rodent species in Canada.
+With more than 2,200 species, they are found almost everywhere.
+There are many rodent species living in Quebec.

-The human body has an incredible defence mechanism: the immune system.
+The human body has an incredible defense mechanism: our immune system.
 This system, which is unique to each individual, provides protection against many infectious diseases.

-However, a rodent problem puts our immune system to the test and an infestation can cause a lot of concern.
+However, a rodent problem can put our immune system to the test and an infestation can cause a lot of concern.
 If you discover rodents in your home we highly recommend hiring a rat or mouse exterminator, to avoid falling victim to one of the following infections.

-Leptospirosis is not very common in Quebec and mainly occurs in tropical regions.
+Leptospirosis is not very common in Quebec and is primarily found in tropical regions.

-Salmonellosis is another disease transmitted by a bacterium called salmonella.
-It is caused by eating contaminated food.
+Salmonellosis is a disease caused by the bacterium Salmonella.
+It is transmitted by eating contaminated food.

-The disease is often symptomless, but it can still cause stomach aches, fever, nausea or vomiting.
-The majority of those affected recover without treatment after a few days.
+The disease often has no symptoms, but can sometimes cause stomach aches, fever, nausea or vomiting.
+Most people recover after a few days, without needing treatment.

 3. Rat bite fever

-When rats invade, they don’t just attack food: they can bite you and cause a high fever and a skin rash caused by bacteria that naturally live in the rat’s mouth.
+When rats invade, they don’t just attack your food: they can bite you.
+A rat bite can lead to a high fever and a skin rash caused by bacteria that naturally live in the rat’s mouth.
 Symptoms sometimes last up to several months without treatment.
-Fortunately, antibiotics are very effective in eradicating it permanently.
+Fortunately, antibiotics can rid your system of the bacteria completely.

-Caused by the bacterium F.tularensis, tularemia is transmitted by ingesting contaminated food, being bitten or coming into contact with an infected surface.
-Skin becomes infected and once again, fever and joint pain are the main symptoms.
+Tularemia is a disease caused by the bacterium F.tularensis, which can be transmitted to humans who eat contaminated food, are bitten or come into contact with an infected surface.
+This bacterium infects the skin, and fever and joint pain are the main symptoms.

-In Canada, it is mainly transmitted by wild rabbits and rodents.
+In Canada, tularemia is transmitted primarily by wild rabbits and rodents.
 It is usually treated with Streptomycin.

-Meningitis is an inflammation of the meninges, the fluid and membranes surrounding the brain and spinal cord.
+Meningitis is a disease that results in inflammation of the meninges, the fluid and membranes surrounding the brain and spinal cord.
 It can be transmitted by various animals, including rodents.
 Fever and neck stiffness are the 2 main symptoms that should raise concern.

 There are 2 types of meningitis: viral, which is the most common, and bacterial.
 Bacterial meningitis is fatal in 1 out of 10 cases.
 We warned you: rats don’t mess around!

-Symptoms differ between infected individuals, sometimes making diagnosis and treatment very difficult.
+Symptoms can differ among infected individuals, sometimes making diagnosis and treatment difficult.

 7. Lymphocytic Choriomeningitis

-Lymphocytic choriomeningitis is usually transmitted in winter by domestic rodents, which are themselves infected by wild mice carrying the disease.
+Lymphocytic choriomeningitis is usually transmitted in winter by domestic rodents, who have been infected by mice carrying the disease.

-Although it is often asymptomatic, symptoms can be similar to those of a flu (fever, lack of appetite, nausea, etc.).
-In this case, the virus can be eradicated by drug treatment or hospitalization.
+Although it is often asymptomatic, you may experience flu-like symptoms (fever, lack of appetite, nausea, etc.).
+The virus can be eradicated with drugs or hospitalization.

 8. Bubonic plague

-The bubonic plague is transmitted by a violent bacterium called Yersinia pestis.
-Rats indirectly transmit it to humans through the bite of an infected flea.
+The bubonic plague is caused by a violent bacterium called Yersinia pestis.
+Rats indirectly carry the bacterium to humans via fleas, who transmit the bacterium when they bite.

-This serious disease, which is present in America, Africa and Asia, is fatal if it is not treated promptly.
+This serious disease, present throughout America, Africa and Asia, is fatal if it is not treated promptly.
 Fortunately, cases of infection are very rare.

 9. Hantavirus pulmonary syndrome

 Hantavirus pulmonary syndrome (HPS) is a serious and sometimes fatal respiratory disease.
-Anyone who comes into contact with rodents carrying this type of virus is at risk of developing the disease.
+Anyone who comes into contact with rodents carrying this type of virus is at risk.

 Mouse and rat infestations are the main source of exposure to hantaviruses.
 Even healthy people are vulnerable to serious symptoms due to HPS.

 Call Elite Pest Control to prevent rats from spreading serious diseases

-Rats have lived alongside us for centuries and the diseases they can transmit to humans are manifold.
+Rats have lived alongside humans for centuries, and it is widely known that they can transmit many diseases in various ways.
 Although some of these diseases are easily treatable, others can be dangerous.
 Rats do pose a risk to human health.